List of alien races in Marvel Comics: Judans

 The bodies of the Judans are 12 ft tall on average and consist of an oval-shaped trunk with enormous facial features, four arms, and two legs; they support this weight by generating psychokinetic force from their enormous brains.
-Their home planet is Dyofor, second from the sun in the Palyn star system in the Milky Way galaxy.
-Judge Kray-Tor is a Judan.
-First seen in Strange Tales #180 (June 1975).
+Their home planet is Dyofor, second from the sun in the Palyn star system in the Milky Way.

 Jyn'ai

-The Jyn'ai (also called Jynai, Jinni, and Genie) are a race of genie-like creatures that frequently manifest upon the material plane.
+The Jyn'ai (also called Jynai, Jinni, and Genie) are genie-like creatures that frequently manifest upon the material plane.
 They deal with specific humans using their powers to grant wishes.
-They have reality warping powers and can manipulate matter and energy, also can use some psionic powers like telepathy, clairvoyance and a kind of psychic erosion.
-Their human form was giant-like (7 ft).
-They have enhanced human agility, strength (1 ton range) and vast endurance.
-They can live for millennia.
+They have reality-warping powers and can manipulate matter and energy, also can use some psionic powers like telepathy, clairvoyance and a kind of psychic erosion.
 Although the jyn'ai are creatures from the astral plane they can assume human shape when they are on the material plane.
-The first appearance of the jyn'ai was in the Sleepwalker Holiday Special #1 (January, 1993) with a Sleepwalker's foe called Mister Jyn (Jinn is the Arabic word for genie).

 K

 K'aitians

-The K'aitians are a humanoid race with green skin, for the most part identical to humans.
+The K'aitians are a humanoid species with green skin, for the most part identical to humans.
 They are a primitive people native to the planet K'ai in the microverse, and were ruled over by Jarella for a time.
-They first appeared in The Incredible Hulk (vol. 2) #140.

 K'Lanti

-The K'Lanti are a humanoid race with pale skin, featureless eyes and the ability to levitate.
+The K'Lanti are a humanoid species with pale skin, featureless eyes and the ability to levitate.
 They dress regally, favoring long flowing robes and ornate chest-pieces.
 They were wracked with civil war, until the retrieval of an object called the Harmonium, which played music that they found greatly pleasing.
-Despite having gained the object which would restore peace, they still attempted to kill those, Lila Cheney and X-Factor, who ultimately retrieved it.
-First seen in X-Factor #111 (February 1995).

 Kallusians

-The Kallusians are a humanoid race with deep pink skin, with white or gray hair.
-Kallusians come from the planet Kallu, third from the sun in the Kallu-Kan star system in the Andromeda galaxy.
-The Avengers drove a group of Kallusians from their temporary refuge in Earth's Arctic for a distant section of the galaxy where they would again battle the aliens who first drove them from Kallu.
-First seen in The Avengers #14 (March 1965).
+The Kallusians are a humanoid species with deep pink skin, with white or gray hair.
+Kallusians come from the planet Kallu, third from the sun in the Kallu-Kan star system in the Andromeda Galaxy.